Welcome to the Podiatry Arena forums

 Tiger Woods

 Eldrick Tont "Tiger" Woods (born December 30, 1975) is an American professional golfer.
-He is tied for first in PGA Tour wins, ranks second in men's major championships, and holds numerous golf records.[4]
-Woods is widely regarded as one of the greatest golfers of all time and is one of the most famous athletes in modern history.[4]
-He is an inductee of the World Golf Hall of Fame.[5]
+He is widely regarded as one of the greatest golfers of all time and as one of the most famous athletes in modern history.[4]
+Woods is tied for first in PGA Tour wins, ranks second in men's major championships, holds numerous golf records,[4] and is an inductee of the World Golf Hall of Fame.[5]

-Following an outstanding junior, college, and amateur golf career, Woods turned professional in 1996 at the age of 20.
-By the end of April 1997, he had won three PGA Tour events in addition to his first major, the 1997 Masters, which he won by 12 strokes in a record-breaking performance.
-He reached number one in the Official World Golf Ranking for the first time in June 1997, less than a year after turning pro.
-Throughout the first decade of the 21st century, Woods was the dominant force in golf.
-He was the top-ranked golfer in the world from August 1999 to September 2004 (264 consecutive weeks) and again from June 2005 to October 2010 (281 consecutive weeks).
-During this time, he won 13 of golf's major championships.
+Following an outstanding junior, college, and amateur career, Woods turned professional in 1996 at age 20.
+By April 1997, he had won three PGA Tour events and his first major, the 1997 Masters, which he won by 12 strokes in a record-setting performance.
+He reached number one in the Official World Golf Ranking for the first time in June 1997, less than a year after turning professional.
+Woods dominated men's golf throughout the first decade of the 21st century, holding the world's top ranking from August 1999 to September 2004 (264 consecutive weeks) and again from June 2005 to October 2010 (281 consecutive weeks).
+The following decade was marked by comebacks from personal issues and injuries.
+He took a self‑imposed hiatus from professional golf from December 2009 to April 2010 to address marital problems.[6]
+Woods fell to number 58 in the world rankings in November 2011 before returning to the number‑one position between March 2013 and May 2014.[7][8]
+Injuries led to four back surgeries between 2014 and 2017,[9] and he competed in only one tournament between August 2015 and January 2018, dropping out of the world's top 1,000 players.[10][11]
+After returning to regular competition, he won the Tour Championship in September 2018—his first victory in five years—and the 2019 Masters, his first major in 11 years.

 1. ^ a b "Tiger Woods – Profile".
 PGA Tour.
 Archived from the original on September 10, 2017.
 Retrieved June 7, 2015.